stytSofo/unikraft/README.md

 Additional remark regarding the `LINK_ARGS` edit.
 The relevant line is the one that begins with `LINK_ARGS = `, following the the line that begins with `build qemu-system-x86_64`.

-To build the simple [example application](https://github.com/project-flexos/app-flexos-example), it has to be cloned twice.
-The two applications, in the `apps/` folder, could have, for example, the names `app-flexos-example` and `rpc-flexos-example`.

-Currently, to build any VM/EPT image, the lwip library has to be included in the build (there are wrappers written for functions from lwip, which yield undefined symbols otherwise).
-TODO: add compiler guards to wrappers to mitigate this issue.
-To include the lwip library to the build, add `$(UK_LIBS)/lwip` to the `Makefile` and adding `lwip` to the `kraft.yaml`, putting it in `comp1` (make sure to do this in both folders - app and rpc).
-Also, all internal libraries that have wrapper functions defined (for example, `ukswrand`) also have to be included in the build, in `make menuconfig`.

-Steps to build the VM/EPT FlexOS (beginning from `~/.unikraft/apps`):
+Building with the VM/EPT backend is no different from MPK (beginning from `~/.unikraft/apps`):
 ```
 $ cd app-flexos-example
 $ make menuconfig # select VM/EPT in Library Configuration -> flexos -> FlexOS backend and also the KVM platform in Platform Configuration
-$ make fetch
-$ kraft -v build --compartmentalize
-$ cd ../rpc-flexos-example
-$ make fetch
+$ make prepare
-$ make menuconfig # select VM/EPT in Library Configuration -> flexos -> FlexOS backend
-		  # AND select 'Build a library compartment (not main app)'
-$ kraft -v build --compartmentalize
+$ kraft -v build --compartmentalize --fast
 ```

+This should results in two images being built under `build/`, one ending in `.comp0`, compartment 0, and the other one with `.comp1`.

-To run the application, the RPC server has to be run first and then the application (first you run `rpc-flexos-example` and then `app-flexos-example`).
+To run the application, compartment 0 has to be run first, then compartment 1, etc. This will be fixed soon.
 Here is an example command for running the built compartments:
 ```
 <PATH TO QEMU BUILT EARLIER>/qemu/build/qemu-system-x86_64 -enable-kvm -nographic -device isa-debug-exit -gdb tcp::1237 \